-- Tourniquets should be dedicated to each dialysis patient and stored individually. - Tourniquets have the potential to become highly contaminated; tourniquets are noncritical items that require thorough cleaning between uses. - Touching an applied tourniquet after performing hand hygiene can re-contaminate the user's hands (with the patient's own skin flora); a tourniquet could be tightened with gauze to limit contamination.
+- Tourniquets should be dedicated to each dialysis patient and stored individually. - Tourniquets have the potential to become highly contaminated (1).
+Tourniquets are non-critical items and require thorough cleaning between uses (2). - Touching an applied tourniquet after performing hand hygiene can re-contaminate the user's hands (with the patient's own skin flora).
+Tourniquet could be tightened with gauze to limit contamination.